 Writing was an important part of all of those jobs, from explaining complex legal issues in plain language to composing newsletters, adverts and funding applications.
 However, much as I enjoyed those creative outlets, my favourite kind of writing is fiction.
 People are endlessly fascinating to me and I just love creating characters then exploring their challenges and triumphs.

-I’ve now written three historical romances set in the years from 1910 to the Roaring 20s when hardship and glamour sat side by side.
+I’ve now written five historical romances set in the years from 1910 to WW2.
 The first two, The Runaway Women in London and The Brighton Guest House Girls, were shortlisted in the UK’s Romantic Novel Awards.
-The third, The Orphan Twins, was published in July 2020.
-All three books feature lively characters and explore friendship, courage, loyalty and love in difficult times.
+All five books feature lively characters and explore friendship, courage, loyalty and love in difficult times.

 As well as writing my own stories, I have many years’ experience of mentoring other writers too, so do take a look at my ‘For Writers’ page.